aneasystone/github-trending/README.md

 ## C#

+* 【2024-02-26】[oculus-samples / Unity-CrypticCabinet](https://github.com/oculus-samples/Unity-CrypticCabinet) - Cryptic Cabinet is a short Mixed Reality (MR) experience for Meta Quest headsets.
+It will demonstrate the possibilities of MR through gameplay, narrative, and aesthetics.
+The app adapts to your room (big or small) to create a unique experience for everyone.
 * 【2024-02-24】[octokit / octokit.net](https://github.com/octokit/octokit.net) - A GitHub API client library for .NET
 * 【2024-02-23】[DynamoDS / Dynamo](https://github.com/DynamoDS/Dynamo) - Open Source Graphical Programming for Design
 * 【2024-02-23】[GlitchEnzo / NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity) - A NuGet Package Manager for Unity